How to Paint Furniture with Chalk Paint

 Either way, give your furniture one or two coats of primer, letting it dry between coats.

-Not only does the primer help the paint stick to the wood surface, the primer will also stop stains from coming through paint, which is a common occurrence with water based paints.
+Not only does the primer help the coating stick to the wood surface, the primer will also prevent stains, which is a common occurrence with waterbased finishes.
+Get more tips on how to stop stains from coming through paint here!

 Chalk paint usually “doesn’t require a primer,” and most say that you don’t need to sand either.
 Both are true to some degree.